alexhamidi/AutoMCP/README.md

 AutoMCP is a powerful tool that enables AI clients to seamlessly connect with and understand your documentation.
 It processes your documentation URLs and creates a dedicated MCP Server

+You can view the backend code here: https://github.com/alexhamidi/automcp-backend

 ## 🚨 Important: Access Requirements

 **API Key Required**: AutoMCP is currently in a private beta and requires an API key to use.
 To get access: